 If the account does not have any of these types of service, it does not qualify for underpin protection.
 If the member later aggregates L G P S service to it or transfers service from a different McCloud remedy scheme, you will need to check again if it qualifies.

-If the account has any of these types of service, go to step 2.
+If the account has any of the three types of service listed above - go to step 2.

+See technical query 12, for queries related to step 1.

-technical query 12Step 2 - was the member in pensionable service in a McCloud remedy scheme on or before 31 March 2012?
+Step 2 - was the member in pensionable service in a McCloud remedy scheme on or before 31 March 2012?

-The pensionable service does not need to be aggregated with the L G P S pension account, so you need to include any unaggregated L G P S pensionable service and pensionable service in a different McCloud remedy scheme when assessing if this applies.
+The pensionable service does not need to be aggregated with the L G P S pension account, so you need to take into account any unaggregated L G P S pensionable service and pensionable service in a different McCloud remedy scheme when assessing if this applies.

-It is not clear if a period of service counts as pensionable service for this purpose if the member left it without an entitlement to benefits.
-We are awaiting clarification from the Department for Levelling Up, Housing and Communities (D L U H C) and the Scottish Public Pensions Agency (S P P A) on this issue.
-See .

 If the answer to step 2 is no, the pension account does not qualify for underpin protection.

-McCloud remedy schemeIf the answer to step 2 is yes, find out the latest date the member met this condition – the latest the date can be is 31 March 2012.
-For example, if the member was in the L G P S (or a different scheme) continuously from 1 April 2011 to 31 March 2014, the latest date would be 31 March 2012.
-If they were not in a McCloud remedy scheme on 31 March 2012 but left such a scheme on 31 March 2011, the latest date would be 31 March 2011.
-Now go to step 3.
+If the answer to step 2 is yes, go to step 3.

+What counts as pensionable service for step 2?

+The member must qualify for benefits on leaving the period of membership that occurs on or before 31 March 2012 for it to count as pensionable service for step 2.

+However, if a member left a scheme without qualifying for benefits and they:

+subsequently aggregated that service to the legacy scheme of the same or a different McCloud remedy scheme, and

+qualified for benefits when the periods of service are combined,

+the service will count as pensionable service for step 2.

+In practice, this means that membership built up in the ‘legacy’ scheme of a McCloud remedy scheme where the member does not qualify for benefits, will not count for step 2: